 What Kind of Apples to Use in Apple Bundt Cake?

 You can use your favorite apple variety in this apple Bundt cake.
 Some friends and I went to the apple orchard a couple weeks ago and picked some juicy Jonagolds and Granny Smiths.
 If they had Honeycrisps available that day, I would absolutely have made this cake with those.
 All hail the Honeycrisps!
-For a detailed list of my favorite apple varieties, and when to use each, you can visit my post The Best Apples for Baking.
+For a detailed list of my favorite apple varieties, and when to use each, you can visit my post on the best apples for baking.
+If you find yourself with a plethora of apples like I did, you should also make these apple cinnamon scones for breakfast.

 Enjoy, my fellow apple dessert lovers.
-See all my apple recipes.
+See all my apple recipes and a list of 30+ fall cake ideas.

 More Bundt Cakes to Love